Sairamdhandapani/8051-C-codes-Data-types-/README.md

 				bit-- 1 bit size(RAM bit addressable only) sfr--8 bit size(RAM address 80-FFH only)

-The codes give clear idea of using data types in microcontoller prograaming.
+The codes give clear idea of using data types in microcontroller programming.